 Shannon B. Underwood

-Shannon is a sixth-year graduate student in the Anxiety Disorders Research Program.
+Shannon is a seventh-year graduate student in the Anxiety Disorders Research Program currently completing her pre-doctoral internship at the University of Kansas Medical Center.
 Prior to entering the lab, she received her B.S. at West Virginia University, graduating with minors in women's and gender studies and disability studies.
 Shannon's research interests include the role of Relational Frame Theory in clinical interventions, individual differences that serve as barriers to cultivating self-compassion, and the contradictory, detrimental effects of the wellness industry.
 Shannon's clinical rotations have included the Samuel S. Stratton Albany VA Medical Center, the University at Albany's Psychological Services Center, and MindWell Psychology LLP.

 A West Virginia native, Shannon loves spending time hiking in the mountains.
 She also enjoys practicing yoga and mindfulness techniques in her daily life.
 In her free time, she has interests in interior design and is always on the lookout for antique, mid-century, and Danish furniture.
 She finds joy in nutritious home-cooking, thriving house plants, and stand-up comedy. |